aherbert/gdsc-smlm/docs/analysis_plugins.rst

 To prevent over-counting of molecules due to blinking it is possible to trace the localisations through time.
 Any localisation that occurs very close to another localisation from a different frame may be the same molecule.
 The distance between localisations can be spatial or temporal.
 Using two parameters it is possible to trace localisations using the following algorithm:

 Any spot that occurred within time threshold and distance threshold of a previous spot is grouped into the same trace as that previous spot.
+In the event of multiple candidate connections the algorithm assigns the closest distance connection first.
+The previous time frames can be searched either in earliest or latest order until a match, or all time frames.
+This is a greedy nearest neighbour algorithm and may not achieve the maximum cardinality matching for the specified distance threshold.

+To remove the possibility for overlapping tracks the plugin allows the track to be excluded if a second localisation occurs within an exclusion threshold of the current track position.
+This ensures that the localisation assigned to the track is the only candidate within the exclusion distance and effectively removes traces of particles that could overlap with another moving particle.
+Setting the exclusion distance to less than the distance threshold disables this feature.

 When all frames are processed the resulting traces are assigned a spatial position equal to the centroid position of all the spots included in the trace.

 The molecule tracing algorithm is based on the work of Coltharp, *et al* (2012).